movshov/rust-keyboard-synth/README.md

 ```rustup component add rustfmt```<br/>
 ```rustup component add clippy``` <br/>

-To run the program clone the repositry to your local machine 'git clone https://github.com/movshov/rust-keyboard-synth.git'.
+To run the program clone the repositry to your local machine `git clone https://github.com/movshov/rust-keyboard-synth.git`.
 Change directory to keyboard `cd keyboard` then type `cargo run`.
 Rust's cargo manager will download all dependencies needed for the program to run.
 Once the program begins it will display the following prompt:

 # Resources Used: